The Low-redshift Lyman-continuum Survey: [S II]-deficiency and the leakage of ionizing radiation: [ 2 ]-deficiency

 \section{[\sulf{2}]-deficiency}

-The relative weakness of the [\sulf{2}] 6717,6731 emission lines was first proposed as a signpost to identify galaxies that likely allow the escape of LyC radiation by \cite{Alexandroff2015}.
-This was motivated by a simple physical argument: the ionization potential for producing [\sulf{2}] is only 10.4eV, which is less than that for ionizing neutral hydrogen.
+The relative weakness of the [\sulf{2}] 6717, 6731 emission lines was first proposed as a signpost to identify galaxies that likely allow the escape of LyC radiation by \cite{Alexandroff2015}.
+This was motivated by a simple physical argument: the ionization potential for producing [\sulf{2}] is only 10.4 eV, which is less than that for ionizing neutral hydrogen.
 Therefore much of the [\sulf{2}] emission arises in the warm partially ionized region near and just beyond the outer edge of the Str\"{o}mgren sphere in a classical \hy{2} region.
 This region is weak or even absent when the medium is optically thin to the LyC, resulting in a significant drop in the relative intensity of [\sulf{2}] emission lines \citep{Pellegrini2012}.

 We measure the [\sulf{2}]-deficiency in a differential sense: as a quantity relative to the majority of star-forming galaxies in the Sloan Digital Sky Survey (SDSS).
-In practice, a BPT/VO diagram \citep{Baldwin1981,Veilleux1987} of [\sulf{2}] 6717,6731/\ha\ {\emph{vs.}} [\oxy{3}] 5007/\hb\ is used.
+To do this, we first use the BPT/VO [N~\textsc{ii}]/\ha\ {\emph{vs.}} [\oxy{3}] 5007/\hb\ diagnostic diagram \citep{Baldwin1981,Veilleux1987} to exclude AGN and composite objects, based on the criteria in \cite{Kewley2006}.
+We then use this sample of star-forming galaxies and the BPT/VO diagram of [\sulf{2}] 6717, 6731/\ha\ {\emph{vs.}} [\oxy{3}] 5007/\hb.
 We follow the procedure outlined in W19 in this paper, but with the slight modification of including the star-forming galaxies in the Baryon Oscillation Spectroscopic Survey (BOSS) to improve the sampling of high-excitation galaxies.
 All fluxes are taken from the value added catalog provided by the Portsmouth group \citep{Portsmouth2013}, and a signal-to-noise (S/N) cut of five is imposed.
 Both emission-line ratios are dust-extinction corrected based on the observed Balmer lines.
 Measured values of log([\sulf{2}]/\ha) are binned in log([\oxy{3}]/\hb), and the Gaussian mean (or skewed Gaussian mean when more suitable) of each bin is then calculated.
-The uncertainties in the mean values are estimated via bootstrap, and are negligible except for the cases where data is sparse for log([\oxy{3}]/\hb) $> \, \sim$0.8.
-As seen in Figure~\ref{fig:bpt}, only a small fraction of galaxies in \lz\ reside in this region of very high [\oxy{3}]/\hb.
 We define the [\sulf{2}]-deficiency as a galaxy's displacement in log([\sulf{2}]/\ha) from a polynomial fit to Gaussian means.
 The fitting formula is